Nash Flows over Time with Spillback and Kinematic Waves: Computation of Nash Flows Over Time with Spillback

 \paragraph{Computing Nash flows over time.} The next theorem shows that it is possible to extend a restricted Nash flow over time with spillback step by step using $\ext$-extensions.
-We cannot hope for a polynomial time algorithm, since there are examples with exponential number of thin flow phases~\cite{cominetti2017long}, which means that the output is of exponential size.
-Nevertheless, the constructive nature of the $\ext$-extensions leads to an algorithm which might be output-polynomial depending on the computation complexity of a spillback thin flow, which is still open.
+We cannot hope for a polynomial time algorithm, since there are examples with exponential number of thin flow phases, see ~\cite{cominetti2017long}, which means that the output is of exponential size.
+Nevertheless, the constructive nature of the $\ext$-extensions leads to an algorithm which might be output-polynomial depending on the computational complexity of a spillback thin flow, which is still an open problem.

-\begin{restatable}[$\ext$-Extensions are restricted Nash flows over time]{thm}{extensionsareNash} Given a restricted Nash flow over time on $[0, \phi)$ and a feasible $\ext>0$, the $\ext$-extension is a restricted Nash flow over time on $[0, \phi + \ext)$.
-[2] Furthermore, the extended $\l$-functions are indeed the earliest arrival times and the extended $x$-functions describe the underlying static flow for all $\theta \in [0, \phi + \ext)$. \end{restatable} In the proof we first show that the $\ext$-extension is a feasible flow over time, where the fair allocation condition follows from \eqref{eqn:l'_v_min} and \eqref{eqn:l'_v_tight}, the inflow condition from \eqref{eqn:l'_v_min_blocked}, and the no slack condition from \eqref{eqn:l'_v_min_blocked_equal}.
-To show that the extended $\l$-labels correspond to the earliest arrival times we do a quite technical case distinction, but the Nash flow condition follows immediately.
-The proof can be found in full detail in \ref{ap:extensions_are_Nash}.
+\begin{restatable}{theorem}{extensionsarenash} Given a restricted Nash flow over time on $[0, \phi)$ and a feasible $\ext>0$, the $\ext$-extension is a restricted Nash flow over time on $[0, \phi + \ext)$.
+Furthermore, the extended $\l$- and $x$-functions are indeed the earliest arrival times and the underlying static flows for all $\theta \in [0, \phi + \ext)$. \end{restatable} To prove this we first show that the $\ext$-extension is a feasible flow over time, where the fair allocation condition follows from \eqref{eqn:l'_v_min} and \eqref{eqn:l'_v_tight}, the inflow condition from \eqref{eqn:l'_v_min_blocked}, and the no slack condition from \eqref{eqn:l'_v_min_blocked_equal}.
+Furthermore, the no deadlock condition follows since the total transit time of each cycle is positive.
+To show that the extended $\l$-labels correspond to the earliest arrival times we do a quite technical case distinction.
+Using this the Nash flow condition follows immediately.
+The formal proof can be found in the appendix.